A-Fermo/continuity-cogsci21/README.md

 # Where does the failure come from ?
 ## Proposing a causal model of situation (un)awareness in mixed-initiative systems.

-(References might be found in [docs/readings/HMI](https://github.com/Sonybronx/Hypothesis_generation/tree/master/docs/readings/HMI))
+(References can be found in [docs/readings/HMI](https://github.com/Sonybronx/Hypothesis_generation/tree/master/docs/readings/HMI))

 ### Background